-Open banking is where authorised providers can access general consumer banking through third-party applications.
+Open banking for hospitality is where authorised providers can access general consumer banking through third-party applications.

 The current process is expensive and has several middle men involved, but payments via open banking are instantaneous, with blended transaction rates of just 0.3-1% and no charge back fees.
 This has the potential to save UK businesses thousands of pounds, estimated between £5-10k per year.

 Sina Yamani, CEO of Yoello, a payment platform that offers online ordering solutions to support businesses with improving efficiency, has spoken to Talk Business on what open banking means for the hospitality sector.

 “Businesses will benefit from significant savings.
 This is due to the fact that there won’t be any chargebacks, and also the transaction fees will be a lot less, which can normally eat heavily into a business’s profit margin.“

 “Off the back of the global pandemic, businesses’ finances have been majorly affected in a lot of industries.
 Hospitality has obviously been one of the industries that have taken the hardest hit.
 However, the promise of instantaneous transactions will enable hospitality and retail businesses to re-stock and manage their cashflow with greater ease.”

 “Small businesses especially will benefit from this.
 As payment transactions can happen instantly, it will be easier to manage finances and reduce financial admin.
 A lot of smaller businesses don’t have the money to spend on outsourcing someone to help with this, so this will allow greater internal visibility on transactions and save managers a lot of time.”